What causes dry skin?

 A] Apply moisturisers –

-Emolients are non-cosmetic moiturisers available over-the-counter, with ingredients (like plant extracts and fats) that relieve dry skin.6
+Emolients are non-cosmetic moisturisers available over-the-counter, with ingredients (like plant extracts, fats, salts and many more) that relieve dry skin.6